roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  Lovingly, my wife gave me a soft smile.
 "Oh, David, we're just playing," she snickered, but then laughing again she retorted, "and, baby, I just say that - - it always IS the size of the prize that counts!"
 She took one look at Emily, and the two girls started laughing yet again.

  "God, you two," the long-haired blonde giggled, "are a trip, too funny."
-Report_Story #4